environmental-bioinformatics-master/2021_HW4A_Gene-Expression/README.md

 time=2:00:00
 ```

-Push your `hw3_clean-reads_[LASTNAME].txt` Slurm script to GitHub as part part of your finished homework.
+Push your `hw3_clean-reads_[LASTNAME].txt` slurm script to GitHub as part part of your finished homework.

 ## STEP 3: Alignment